BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue between PRU and RT_PREEMPT kernel detected.
     - Re-test MPU9150 driver after modifications.
 All but the tests picture a slight miss of the timings.
 This can be further inspected.
     - MPU6000 SPI driver tested through the ardupilot/libraries/AP_InertialSensor/examples/MPU6000 test example.
-    - I2CDriver updated.

 - Issues:
     - RT_PREEMPT kernel and PRU seem to conflict.
 Documented [here](http://erlerobot.com/blog/beaglepilot-stone-road-pru-rt_preempt-patch/).
 Dicussion about this topic [here](https://groups.google.com/forum/#!topic/beaglepilot/7DKcdm0AEPo).
     - Issue with the MPU9150 sensor driver.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     - Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.

 - Plans for the next period:
-    - Set up a Xenomai-patched Linux kernel and test whether there're issues with it as with the RT_PREEMPT one.
+    - Code kernel drivers.
+Start checking the MPU6000.
+The MS5611 could be started from the BMP085 driver.
     - Modify the I2C driver to accept a bus number
     - Review the RT_PREEMPT issue.
     - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers